engpok/BestCard/BestCardHelp.md

 No.

-Best Card never logs into your financial accounts.
+Best Card never asks for your account login info, and therefore never logs into your financial accounts.

-You enter reward information yourself.
+You enter reward details yourself (time period and value).
+But the app has the types of rewards and benefits entered so you just find it in a menu.

 ---